 - Hash Browns: We made our hash browns from russet potatoes that we washed and shredded but you can substitute frozen shredded hash browns.
 There is no need to thaw the hash browns before pan-frying them.

-- Eggs: We use eggs that are pasture-raised and can be more expensive but we love the taste and the beautiful orange-colored yolk.
-Any eggs will make this delicious casserole even the liquid egg that is sold in most supermarkets.
+- Eggs: We use pasture-raised eggs that can be more expensive, but we love the taste and the beautiful orange-colored yolk.
+Any eggs will make this delicious casserole, even the liquid egg sold in most supermarkets.

-- Cheese: We used shredded cheddar cheese but you can substitute any shredded cheese you like – Colby jack, Monterey jack, and pepper jack are all great choices.
-The key is grating cheese the cheese yourself since store-bought shredded cheese contains additives such as potato starch to keep the cheese from clumping.
-This can prevent the cheese from completely melting, which can leave the top of the casserole rubbery.
+- Cheese: We used shredded cheddar cheese, but you can substitute any shredded cheese you like – Colby jack, Monterey jack, and pepper jack are all great choices.
+The key is grating the cheese yourself since store-bought shredded cheese contains additives such as potato starch to keep the cheese from clumping.
+This can prevent the cheese from completely melting, leaving the top of the casserole rubbery.

 Variations